Home Compare SIGN.SW vs UHR.SW

 SIG Group vs The Swatch Group: Which Stock Looks Stronger in 2026?

 SIG leads structurally, with valuation as the clearest single gap between the two profiles.
-The Swatch does not offset that deficit through any equally strong structural edge elsewhere.
+The Swatch still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 In the market, The Swatch carries the stronger setup — intact trend against SIG's broken trend.
 That leaves a split case: the structural lead stays with SIG, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Valuation still does most of the heavy lifting in this comparison.
-SIG Group AG leads by 20 points on the overall comparison score.
+The comparison is mainly decided in valuation, with the rest of the profile carrying less weight.
+SIG Group AG leads by 8 points on the overall comparison score.

 Trajectory Similarity